mocobeta/mocobeta/profile.md

 Tomoko Uchida (打田智子)

 I'm a programmer based in Tokyo.
 My interests are search systems/algorithms, natural language processing, and machine learning.
 Like coding with Java, Rust, Python.
-Studying Information Retrieval at University of Tsukuba.

 ## OSS Activities